project-oak/oak/docs/oak_functions_abi.md

 message.
 If the bytes are not a valid UTF-8 string a warning message containing the UTF-8 decoding error and the raw bytes is logged.

-Multiple invocations produce different log message.
+Multiple invocations produce different log messages.

 Log messages are considered sensitive, so logging is only possible if the `oak_unsafe` feature is enabled.

 - `param[0]: buf_ptr: i32`: address of the log message buffer.
 - `param[1]: buf_len: i32`: number of bytes of the log message buffer.
 - `result[0]: i32`:
   [`OakStatus`](https://github.com/project-oak/oak/blob/main/oak_functions/proto/abi.proto)
   of the invocation